project-fifo/docs/snarl/administration.rst

 snarl-admin ring-status
-    Gives a extended report on the ring, including handoffs and downed nodes.
+    Gives an extended report on the ring including handoffs and downed nodes.

     ::